silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 _Table 4: Examples of different types of compatibility decomposition mappings_

-WORK NEEDED

 Note that the &lt;compat&gt; tag is used for a variety of characters that stand in one of several types of relationship to their corresponding decomposed counterparts.
-For example, the ligature presentation forms described in **Section 6.4 (compromises in the distinction between characters and glyphs) and the digraphs described in Section 6.5** use this tag.
+For example, the ligature presentation forms described in "<a href='#char-glyph'>Compromises in the distinction between characters and glyphs</a>" and the digraphs described in "<a href='#char-graph'>Compromises in the distinction between characters and graphemes</a>" use this tag.
 It is also used for several of the types of compatibility decomposition described in <a href='#appB-compat'>“Appendix B: A review of characters with compatibility decompositions”</a>.

-Some cases of equivalence involve one-to-one relationships, for example in the case of the exact character duplicates discussed in **Section 6.1**.
+Some cases of equivalence involve one-to-one relationships, for example in the case of the exact character duplicates discussed in "<a href='#char-unification'>Compromises in the principle of unification</a>".
 Hence, not all of the decomposition mappings contain sequences of two or more characters, as illustrated in the following figure:

 ```
 212A;KELVIN SIGN;Lu;0;L;004B;;;;N;DEGREES KELVIN;;;006B;